Battle of Velbazhd: Movements of the Serbian army

-The Battle
+Battle

 The bulk of the two armies camped in the vicinity of Velbazhd, but both Michael Shishman and Stefan Dečanski expected reinforcements and from 24 July they began negotiations which ended with a one-day truce.
 The Emperor had other problems which influenced his decision for the truce: the army supply units had not yet arrived and the Bulgarians were short on food.
 Their troops scattered around the country and the nearby villages to search for provisions.
-Meanwhile, receiving a sizable reinforcement, 1,000 heavily armed Catalan horsemen mercenaries, led by his son Stefan Dušan during the night, the Serbs broke their word and attacked the Bulgarian army. early on 28 July 1330 and caught the Bulgarian army by surprise.
+Meanwhile, receiving a sizable reinforcement, 1,000 heavily armed Catalan horsemen mercenaries, led by his son Stefan Dušan during the night, the Serbs broke their word and attacked the Bulgarian army early on 28 July 1330 and caught the Bulgarian army by surprise.

 One Serbian unit under the command of Dečanski took the Spasovitsa heights while more Serbian troops, including the Catalan mercenaries, penetrated the valley of the Dragovishtitsa River towards the village of Shishkovtsi.
 The main battle took place between the village and the Spasovitsa heights in a locality called Bozhuritsa.

 Caught by total surprise, Michael Shishman attempted to bring his army to order but it was too late and the outnumbered Bulgarian units were crushed.
 The battle was bloody because the remaining Bulgarian forces on the battlefield stiffly resisted and according to some chroniclers the river reddened.
 Bulgarian camp was looted by the Serbs.
 The Emperor himself was badly wounded, his horse killed under him and was captured by the oncoming enemy soldiers.
 He was taken to the Serbian camp where he probably expired from his wounds on the fourth day of his captivity, on 31 July.
 Some other theories suggest that he perished on the battlefield or was killed by order of Stefan Dusan.
 The body of the ill-fated Emperor Michael was brought to King Stefan and was consequently buried in the monastery of Staro Nagoričane (village Staro Nagoričane, near Kumanovo).
 On the place where he spent his last night praying in his tent, Stefan built a church which still stands.

 On the second day after the battle (30 July) the Serbs advanced towards the Konyavska mountain but it was impossible for them to achieve any success because more Bulgarian troops under Michael's brother Belaur and the governor of Lovech Ivan Alexander were concentrated around the Izvor castle and blocked the way to the interior of the country.
 Near Izvor Belaur met King Stefan Dečanski and they concluded a peace.